duyapat-christony/duyapat-christony.github.io/_for-students/grade7.md

 > **Data and Probability:** This involves collecting and sampling data, presenting data in tables and graphs, interpreting statistical graphs, and understanding experimental outcomes.
 {: .prompt-tip}

-These learning materials include illustrated reading resources and interactive activities designed to help students master the learning competencies.
+These learning materials feature engaging illustrated reading resources and interactive activities designed to help students master key learning competencies.
+They are thoughtfully crafted primarily based on the lesson exemplars provided by DepEd.
+All copyright belong to the rightful owners.

 ## Quarter 1